nickpastoria/BS_Drop_Tracker/README.md

 - Reset untuned state after log
 - Set "None" categories to "None" on load
 - Save data after every log
+- Add a data column for player attribution and ask for it on launch